github-aws-runners/terraform-aws-github-runner/modules/multi-runner/README.md

 ## Matching

-Matching of the configuration is done based on the labels.
-The webhook is processing the event and matchted this against a set of rules based ...
+Matching of the configuration is done based on the labels specified in labelMatchers configuration.
+The webhook is processing the workflow_job event and match the labels against the labels specified in labelMatchers configuration in the order of configuration with exact-match true first, followed by all exact matches false.

 ## The catch

 Controlling which event is taken up by which runner is not to this module.
-It is completly done by GitHub.
+It is completely done by GitHub.
 This means when potentially different runners can run the same job there is nothing that can be done to guarantee a certain runner will take up the job.

-An example, gevine you have two runners one with the labels. `self-hosted, linux, x64, large` and one with the labels `self-hosted, linux, x64, small`.
+An example, given you have two runners one with the labels. `self-hosted, linux, x64, large` and one with the labels `self-hosted, linux, x64, small`.
 Once you define a subset of the labels in the worklfow, for example `self-hosted, linux, x64`.
 Both runners can take the job potentially.
-You can define to scale one of ther unners for the event, but still there is no guarantee that the scaled runner take the job.
-This can casue that a runner is used for workflows that specify all the labels.
-And you end up with a job that is hanging.
-The only mitigation that is available right now is use a small pool of runners.
+You can define to scale one of the runners for the event, but still there is no guarantee that the scaled runner take the job.
+The workflow with subset of labels (`self-hosted, linux, x64`) can take up runner with specific labels (`self-hosted, linux, x64, large`) and leave the workflow with labels (`self-hosted, linux, x64, large`) be without the runner.
+The only mitigation that is available right now is to use a small pool of runners.
 Pool instances can also exists for a short amount of time and only created once in x time based on a cron expressions.

 ## Usages